VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-09-13-stride-community-toolkit-preview-code-only-feature-basics.md

     {% img-click 'Stride Game Engine - Code Only Basic - Ground, different angle' '/assets/img/2024/stride-basics-step-6b.jpg' %}
     </div>
 </div>

+{% include _alert.html type:'success' title: "You’ve learned how to add a 3D ground plane to the scene, giving the capsule a surface to land on.
+Now, the capsule falls and lands on the ground, making the scene feel more dynamic." %}

 ## Step 7: Illuminate the Scene - Add Light! 💡